 Case: Kustaankartano – Artificial intelligence improves quality of life

 The machine vision application monitors the outdoor activities of elderly patients and makes alarms when needed.
 Automated monitoring frees up working time for more important tasks and increases outdoor safety.
-The application is in pilot testing at the Helsinki City Service Center Kustaankartano.
+The machine vision application is in pilot testing at the Helsinki City Service Center Kustaankartano.

 Kustaankartano is a versatile service center for elderly or unemployed citizens in Oulunkylä, Helsinki.
 Customers can for example take part in exercise classes, craft clubs or participate in support groups at the service center.
 Kustaankartano is a common meeting place as well as a home for many elderly people.
 In addition, several elderly people living nearby visit Kustaankartano on a regular basis.

 An open-minded experiment culture